Alternative Facts in Tarot History

 Everyman/The Fool and Death

-All religions are syncretic, for the simple fact that religion is a man-made thing.
-Humans see things in part and easily miss the bigger picture.
-As soon as we move away from pure spiritual inspiration and a mystical understanding of the message in any faith… as soon as we try putting the message into a theological system (and especially when this system is married to the State), we begin the process of borrowing from here and there to make things fit with where we are.
+As soon as we move away from our pure spiritual inspiration and a mystical understanding of the message in any faith, as soon as we try putting the message into an exoteric theological system, we begin the process of borrowing from here and there to make things fit with where we are.
 I’m in no way denying obvious syncretic influences such as the borrowing of Pagan feast days and Pagan iconography, or the influence of Neoplatonic thought on the church fathers.

 However, by the mid-1400s when the Visconti-Sforza deck was created, people looked at these influences as something intrinsic to Christianity.
-If we wish to truly understand the Tarot and its iconography, we must not allow ourselves to be deluded by the wishful thinking of the French occultists and the New Age tarot writers, but seek to understand the mindset of the time.
+If we wish to truly understand the Tarot and its iconography, we must not allow ourselves to be deluded by the wishful thinking of the French occultists and the New Age tarot writers but seek to understand the mindset of the time.
 These people, the Tarot artists of the Renaissance and the people fortunate enough to be in possession of a Tarot deck, all agreed: Jesus Christ was the Son of the triune God and redemption was not possible without him.
 There simply was no viable alternative belief system in existence at this point in time.

 To highlight how the original meanings of the cards have been bastardized by the French and British occultists shifting things around, I would like to highlight a couple of cards…